5 ways to cool off in summer in Korea

 As in every country, swimming pools and water parks are popular destinations to cool off in summer in Korea and have fun.
 Since public swimming pools are often very crowded, many Koreans prefer to stay for a weekend in a hotel with a swimming pool, without changing cities.
 There are also large water parks, including the Caribbean Bay in Yonggin, a few kilometers from Seoul, ranked as the world’s largest water park – definitely worth a visit at least once.
 Otherwise, if you prefer the sea to a swimming pool, you can go to one of Korea’s many seaside resorts.

-Koreans also love iced coffee, especially American (ice americano, 아이스 아메리카노) which, in common slang, can be abbreviated to a-a (아아).
-Because Koreans love Iced Americano so much, there is also a popular slang called 얼죽아(얼어 죽어도 아이스 아메리카노) which translates to “Even if I freeze to death, it’s (always) Iced Americano (for me).
+Koreans also love iced coffee, especially American iced coffee (ice americano, 아이스 아메리카노) which, in common slang, can be abbreviated to a-a (아아).
+Because Koreans love iced Americano so much, there is also a popular slang called 얼죽아(얼어 죽어도 아이스 아메리카노) which translates to “Even if I freeze to death, it’s (always) Iced Americano (for me).”

 5. Cold dishes